abdelmalekbelghomari/sudoku_helper_qt/README.md

 * the score will start as the number of empty cases * 2
 * Whenever the player requests a hint , it will take out 1 point from his score
 * Whenever the player requests help after requesting a hint, it will take out one more point

+## First Sprint
+* During this first sprint , ths objective is to be able to generate a sudoku that is initialized correctly using the factory pattern, and boxes that only have options based on the observer state.